MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 Intune helps avoid conflicts.
 It prevents you from creating multiple assignments to the same Azure AD group.
 It's not recommended to assign apps or policies to the same target user or device with more than one intent.
 For example, when you deploy an app, you can't select a group for an **Available** assignment, and then the same group for a **Required** assignment.

 An overlap can occur when a user or device is in multiple targeted groups.
 Conflicting assignments aren't recommended.
-For more information, see [conflicts between app intents](../apps/apps-deploy.md#how-conflicts-between-app-intents-are-resolved).
+For more information, go to [conflicts between app intents](../apps/apps-deploy.md#how-conflicts-between-app-intents-are-resolved).

 :::image type="content" source="./media/filters-reports-troubleshoot/device-multiple-groups.png" alt-text="Screenshot that shows how conflicts can occur when a device is in multiple groups in Microsoft Intune.":::